 The Maybelline Creamy Matte Lipsticks retail for between $7.97 (Walmart) and $10.99 (Shoppers Drug Mart) for 0.15oz.

-There is one response to “Drugstore favourites: Maybelline Creamy Matte Lipsticks”
+There are 3 responses to “Drugstore favourites: Maybelline Creamy Matte Lipsticks”

 Leave a Reply